1. What Is Acupuncture?

 6. Is Insurance Accepted?

-The clinic accepts some medical insurances, such as Empire Bluecross Blueshield, United Healthcare, Health Net, Cigna, Healthfirst, American Specialty Health, Triad Healthcare, MagnaCare, Aetna et al. Our Affinity Networks (ASHN*, HWHN*,OptumHealth*) will give most insurance holders 20% discount.
+The clinic accepts some medical insurances, such as The Empire Plan, Empire Bluecross Blueshield, United Healthcare, Health Net, Cigna, Healthfirst, American Specialty Health, Triad Healthcare, MagnaCare, Aetna et al. Our Affinity Networks (ASHN*, HWHN*,OptumHealth*) will give most insurance holders 20% discount.